mindpeak-biz/print-jobs-starter-project/README.md

 You can install it with pip (Python's default package manager) => % pip install uv

 Database:
-This project uses Sqlite by default, but you can use MySQL by changing the database url following line in the mysql.py file: engine = create_engine("sqlite:///printjobs.db")
+This project uses Sqlite by default, but you can use MySQL by changing the value of DATABASE_URL in the .env file:
+DATABASE_URL = "sqlite:///printjobs.db"
+Note: You need to create a .env file since it is being excluded from being committed to git via the .gitignore file.

 Running the project:
 --------------------